 Pork tenderloin is one of the most versatile cuts of meat.
 It’s great as slow cooker pork tenderloin, stuffed pork tenderloin, or simply cooked in a flavorful marinade.
-This marinade is also great on chicken and pork chops.
+This marinade is also great on chicken and in other pork recipes.

-I am all about using marinades to infuse flavor into my meats, and this pork tenderloin marinade is one of my all time favorites.
-It produces tender and juicy results every time, and can easily be doubled or tripled if you’re cooking a lot of meat for a crowd.
+I am all about using marinade recipes to infuse flavor into my meats, and this pork tenderloin marinade is one of my all time favorites.
+It produces tender and juicy results every time!

 To make this recipe, you will need pork tenderloin, olive oil, brown sugar, Dijon mustard, soy sauce, lemon zest, parsley, thyme, salt, black pepper and garlic.

 Place all the ingredients in a bowl or resealable bag and mix to combine.
 Add the pork to the marinade and let it sit for at least one hour, or up to eight hours.
 Cook the pork as desired in a skillet or on the grill, then serve and enjoy.

 - You can prepare this marinade up to 3 days before you plan to use it.
 Simply store the marinade in the refrigerator until you’re ready to add your pork.